 Being a small city, Marshall does not have a public transit system used by locals to get to and from work.

-The education level of Marshall citizens is substantially higher than the typical US community, as 30.64% of adults in Marshall have at least a bachelor's degree.
+The overall education level of Marshall is somewhat higher than in the average US city of 21.84%: 25.43% of adults 25 and older in the city have at least a bachelor's degree.

-Marshall is a very ethnically-diverse city.
+Marshall is an extremely ethnically-diverse city.
 The people who call Marshall home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marshall residents report their race to be White, followed by Black or African-American.
 Marshall also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.18% of the city’s residents.
-Important ancestries of people in Marshall include German, Irish, English, Swedish, and European.
+People of Hispanic or Latino origin account for 19.24% of the city’s residents.
+Important ancestries of people in Marshall include German, Irish, English, Swedish, and Italian.

 The most common language spoken in Marshall is English.
 Other important languages spoken here include Spanish and Pacific Island languages.